Parmesan-Garlic Chicken with Roasted Potato Wedges is a quick and crowd-pleasing meal with lots of satisfying flavor.

-Got a winner, winner, easy chicken dinner for you!
-Parmesan-Garlic Chicken with Roasted Potato Wedges takes just 10 minutes to prep then bakes for 35 minutes total.
-We’re talking fridge to the table in a snap!
+Parmesan-Garlic Chicken with Roasted Potato Wedges take just 10 minutes to prep then bake — HANDS OFF — for 35 minutes total.
+We’re talking a completel meal that goes from fridge to the table in under an hour!

 You can dress it up a ton of different ways too.
-I served my chicken sliced and on a bed of baby spinach, but you could top the baked parmesan-garlic chicken with marinara sauce and mozzarella cheese then broil for a few minutes for easy Chicken Parmesan.
-Switch up the spices on the potato wedges to have anything from tex-mex to ranch potatoes!
+These photos show the chicken sliced on a bed of baby spinach, but you could top the baked parmesan-garlic chicken with marinara sauce and mozzarella cheese then broil for a few minutes for easy Chicken Parmesan.

 Start with the Roasted Potato Wedges.
 First slice 2 russet potatoes in quarters, then each quarter into 2 or 3 wedges.
 You’ll want them to be about 1″ thick.